Pencroff/Dapper-DAL/README.md

 - `IEnumerable<T> GetBy(object where = null, object order = null, ...` - get entities with some `WHERE` and `ORDER` conditions
 - `IEnumerable<TSp> Exec<TSp>` and `void Exec` similar methods for executing complex queries or stored procedures, these methods have just one diference, second methods doesn't have return value

-Also I used ModelGenerator.tt from [SimpleCRUD][7] project for generating POCO object
+Also I used ModelGenerator.tt from [SimpleCRUD][7] project for generating POCO object.
+It was corrected for corect get primary key of table, setup table name in Table Attribute

 ### Example using `GetBy` Method
 ```C#